wendux/DSBridge-Android/readme.md

 See the `wendu.jsbdemo/` package. run the `app` project and to see it in action.

-To use a dsBridge in your own project:
+To use  dsBridge in your own project:

 ## Usage